faf0/sct/README.md

 The first parameter (`3700` above) denotes the color temperature and can be between `1000` and `10000`.
-If `xsct` is called with parameter 0, sets the color temperature to `6500`.
+If `xsct` is called with parameter 0, the color temperature is set to `6500`.
-If `xsct` is called without parameters, estimates the current display temperature.
+If `xsct` is called without parameters, the current display temperature is estimated.

 ---